mesosphere/dcos-commons/cli/README.md

 $ <exename> <modulename> [args]
 ```

-So for example, if someone called `dcos hello-world pod list`, the `dcos-service-cli` CLI module would be run as `dcos-service-cli hello-world pod list` by the DC/OS CLI.
+So for example, if someone called `dcos helloworld pod list`, the `dcos-service-cli` CLI module would be run as `dcos-service-cli helloworld pod list` by the DC/OS CLI.

-The inclusion of `modulename` (`hello-workd` in this example) as an argument allows reuse of a single CLI module build across multiple packages.
+The inclusion of `modulename` (`helloworld` in this example) as an argument allows reuse of a single CLI module build across multiple packages.
 In particular this is used by the default CLI build which is shared across most packages.